bogado/file-line/README.md

 ### Plugin for vim to enable opening a file in a given line

-When you open a `file:line`, for instance when coping and pasting from an error from your compiler vim tries to open a file with a colon in its name.
+When you open a `file:line`, for instance when copying and pasting the output from a compiler, Vim tries to open a file with a colon in its name.

 Examples:

     vim index.html:20
     vim app/models/user.rb:1337

-With this little script in your plugins folder if the stuff after the colon is a number and a file exists with the name especified before the colon vim will open this file and take you to the line you wished in the first place.
+This plugin will handle the line number (and any column numbers) after the filename, taking you to the correct location.

-This script is licensed with GPLv3 and you can contribute to it on github at [github.com/bogado/file-line](https://github.com/bogado/file-line).
+This script is licensed under GPLv3 and you can contribute to it on Github at [github.com/bogado/file-line](https://github.com/bogado/file-line).

 ## Install details